skdejong/100DaysOfCode/README.md

 ### Day 66: 13 December 2022

 **Today's Progress**:
 We started learning about TypeScript today.
-Here's a little code snipped from the first part of our workshop practicing writing in TypeScript:
+Here's a little code snippet from the first part of our workshop practicing writing in TypeScript:

 **Code Snippets**